 What does it have to do with Static Electricity?

 In the efforts to control static electricity, the most common power supply to create ions on various neutralizing apparatus is done using a 60 Hz.
 AC sine wave.
 In this case the AC stands for Alternating Current and it is mostly related to a specific voltage that is required for ions to occur.
 The energy (sine wave cycle) goes between positive and negative and the swing time to complete the cycle is 1/60th of a second.
 That means that every 1/120th of second, it is either in positive or negative mode.
 Static electricity problems are when a material is charged either positively or negatively.
-The Static Clean Model TSN75E Power Supply is a 60 Hz AC sine wave driven product that was designed to fight unwanted static electricity.
-Because of its design, it will put out energy, create bipolar ions and let nature take its course where opposites attract, thus cancelling out the static problem regardless of polarity.
+The Static Clean Power supplies were designed to fight unwanted static electricity.
+Because of the design, they will put out energy, create bipolar ions and let nature take its course where opposites attract, thus cancelling out the static problem regardless of polarity.